Followers

 The cities of Sumer were the first to practice intensive, year - round agriculture.
 They developed core agricultural techniques including large - scale intensive cultivation of land, mono-cropping, organised irrigation, and the use of a specialised labour force.

-The Cuniform Language
+The Cuneiform Language

 The Old Buildings of Sumerian Civilization.